WebXDAO/WebXDAO.github.io/CONTRIBUTING.md

 ## Code of Conduct 📜

 This project and everyone participating in it is governed by a [Code of Conduct](https://github.com/web3community/web3community.github.io/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [@vinzvinci](https://github.com/vinzvinci) or in our [Discord server](https://discord.gg/TSRwqx4K2v).
+Please report unacceptable behavior to one of our moderators via your preferred platform or in our [Discord server](https://discord.gg/TSRwqx4K2v).

 ## How can I contribute? 🤔